 Since 2014, the Thresher Research and Conservation Project has been studying Malapascua’s sharks, with the goal of better understanding the species and protecting its future in the Philippines.
 These researchers were among the first scientists to document the threshers’ relationship to cleaner wrasse, helping to predict where and when the most reliable sightings might take place.

-This organisation is currently working with dive centres on the island to help document individual shark sightings, migratory tracking, and learning about some of the threshers’ most fascinating behaviours, including stunning prey with a powerful slap of their tails and breaching out of the water - with some sharks observed jumping metres into the air.
+This organisation is currently working with dive centres on the island to help document individual shark sightings and track migratory movements.
+They also aim to learn about some of the threshers’ most fascinating behaviours, including stunning prey with a powerful slap of their tails and breaching out of the water – with some sharks observed jumping metres into the air.

 Ready to get involved in citizen science and research?